Chat with us, powered by LiveChat Is Outpatient Drug Rehab in South Carolina Right For Me?

 People Who Have Already Completed Inpatient or PHP

 For many people, outpatient rehab serves as a transitional care approach that helps ease the transition from residential treatment back into the real world.
-If you attend inpatient rehab for any amount of time, you may begin to rely on the around-the-clock structure and support.
-There is a chance you could leave a residential program, become overwhelmed by the change, and resort back to using drugs or alcohol.
+If you attend inpatient rehab for any amount of time, you begin to rely on the around-the-clock structure and support.
+There is a chance you could leave a residential program, become overwhelmed by the change, and resort to using drugs or alcohol.

 People Who Need to Balance Rehab With Work, School, or Family